trustedanalytics/spark-tk/regression-tests/README.md

 # Developers

 There are two environment variables that need to be set; `SPARKTK_HOME` and `PYTHONPATH`.
-I would recommend setting them in your shell rc file (.bashrc for most users).
+It is recommended to set them in your shell rc file (.bashrc for most users).

 You also need to download the latest graphframes library, and add it to your `PYTHONPATH`